keymanapp/help.keyman.com/developer/keyboards/standard/index.md

 ### C: Consistency

-The importance of knowing the language for the keyboard is a massive contributor to a quality keyboard.
+Fluency in the language for the keyboard can provide many insights for designing a quality keyboard.
 You should consider the rules for writing the language and the structure of the script.
 If cohesion is what you seek, then be sure to use the questions below:

 -   Is alphabetic order sensible?
 How about grouping by sound?
 -   Which letters are rare?